-On March 16, 1977, residents at the Hunterdon State School, a state-run residential institution for the mentally retarded in Clinton, New Jersey, filed a class action lawsuit on behalf of all present and future residents of the School against the State.
-They brought the suit in the Superior Court ...
+On March 16, 1977, residents at the Hunterdon State School, a state-run residential institution for people with intellectual disabilities in Clinton, New Jersey, filed a class action lawsuit on behalf of all present and future residents of the School against the State.
+They brought the suit in the ...

 read more >

-On March 16, 1977, residents at the Hunterdon State School, a state-run residential institution for the mentally retarded in Clinton, New Jersey, filed a class action lawsuit on behalf of all present and future residents of the School against the State.
+On March 16, 1977, residents at the Hunterdon State School, a state-run residential institution for people with intellectual disabilities in Clinton, New Jersey, filed a class action lawsuit on behalf of all present and future residents of the School against the State.
 They brought the suit in the Superior Court of Hunterdon County, and asked the court for declaratory and injunctive relief.
 They alleged that the State failed to tailor education and training programs to individuals' needs, and to facilitate these programs in the least restrictive setting feasible.

 Before the suit came to trial, the defendants attempted to improve the conditions at Hunterdon by complying with federal standards under the Intermediate Care Facility/ Mentally Retarded Program guidelines.
 The State created new staff positions and habilitation teams to develop an individualized plan for each resident.